blicc-org/blicc/delivery/docs/api-docs.md

 ## Data Sources

-Fetches data from api and queries JSON response with jmespath query (Uses cache first, then send update message).
+Serves data by the given data source id.
+The data gets queried by the defined jmespath query in the data source entity (Uses cache first, then send update message).

 #### publish: /data-sources/:id
 Message payload: